Students are made aware of these policies during their orientation to the library at the beginning of the year.

 - When students whine, the librarian goes deaf.
 When students ask questions like the ladies and gentlemen they are, the librarian is pleased to help the students in any way she can.

 - There may be QR codes around the library (linked to book trailers and other information).
-As per the school’s cell phone policy, students may only use their phones to scan QR codes if their classroom teacher (who should be with them) approves when the class visits as a whole.
-When the student is here with a pass, before school, or during lunches, we don’t mind students using cell phones in the library as long as they are being safe, not taking pictures of or filming anyone, and only listening to music/audiobooks/any other sound with their own headphones at a volume befitting a library setting.
+If a student would like to view these on their phone, they should ask library staff beforehand.
+The school cell phone policy allows cell phone use before school and during lunch.
+We will not allow cell phone use before school in the library, but we don’t mind students using cell phones during lunch as long as they are being safe, not taking pictures of or filming anyone, and only listening to music/audiobooks/any other sound with their own headphones at a volume befitting a library setting.
 They should also not be texting or making phone calls while in a library.